MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/text-fields-and-search.md

 ms.date: 03/16/2017
 ---

-# Working with Text and Search Fields
+# Working with tvOS Text and Search Fields in Xamarin

-_This article covers designing and working with Text and Search Fields inside of a Xamarin.tvOS app._

 When required, your Xamarin.tvOS app can request small pieces of text from the user (such as User IDs and Passwords) using a Text Field and the on-screen keyboard: